GU4243-ADS/project-2-predictive-modelling-group-6/README.md

 ### Findings
 Find:
-Cats are hard to be predicted, 50% of cats are missclassified.
+Cats are hard to be predicted, 50% of cats are misclassified.
+The results are not as good as we thought by trying different models and features.
+The potential problem is the feature is not good enough because our features are focusing on the structure of the dogs or cats.
+However, the general structure of cats or dogs is pretty similar.
+Convolutional Neural Network might give us better features, but it is very time-consuming.
+Thus, we give up this method considering the size of testing data and limited time.

 ### Contribution
-+ Feature extraction: WC (color,LBP), JL (HOG), MD (sift).
-+ Model cross validation and training:
-  JL (gradient boosting machine baseline reproduction), KL (NN), DP (random forests).
-+ Code review and clean-up, and overall architecture finalization: JL,WC,KL,MD
-+ Project management and planning, and GitHub repository organization: DP
-+ Project writeup: DP,JL,WC,KL,MD

-Wanting Chen:   fearure(color, LBP), model(SVM), Final Code writeup Mingkai Deng:   feature(SIFT), Final Code writeup, slides Jiongjiong Li:  feature(HOG), model(GBM, Adaboost, XGBoost), Final Code writeup Kai Li:         model(Neural Network),Final Code writeup, Readme Daniel Parker:  model(Random Forest), slides
+Wanting Chen:   fearure(color, LBP), model(SVM), Final Code writeup Mingkai Deng:   feature(SIFT), Final Code writeup, slides Jiongjiong Li:  feature(HOG), model(GBM, Adaboost, XGBoost), Final Code writeup Kai Li:         model(Neural Network, kNN(not used)), rotation image features, Final Code writeup, Readme Daniel Parker:  model(Random Forest), slides, project meeting organization